 The population size is 300 individuals, and the maximum number of generations is 50.
 Once that value is reached, the best rule of the population is added to the final knowledge base.
 The process is repeated until the final knowledge base covers all the examples.
-Different values for parameter δ (3) have been tried.
-All the parameters of evolutionary learning have been heuristically obtained.
+Different values for parameter $\delta(3)$ have been tried.
+All the parameters of the evolutionary algorithm have been heuristically obtained.

-Figure 3 shows the variation of the number of rules and the average velocity change of the final knowledge base with δ .
-As δ increases the number of rules rises.
+Fig. 3 shows the variation of the number of rules (a), the average velocity change (b), the average right distance (c), and the average linear velocity (d) with $\delta$ for the final knowledge base.
+These values have been measured for the environment shown in Fig. 4(b).
 Values of $\delta < 0.06$ have been discarded since they did not produce valid controllers.
-The average velocity change of the robot was measured for the environment shown in figure 4(b).
-This variable evaluates the average change of the robot's velocity between two consecutive control iterations.
-Low values of the average velocity change indicate smooth and progressive changes in velocity, reflecting more accuracy and quality in the control actions.
-As can be seen in figure 3, as δ increases the average velocity change decreases, and consequently the accuracy and quality of the controller rises.

-Fig. 3.
-Variation of the number of rules and the average velocity change of the final knowledge base with δ .
+As $\delta$ increases the number of rules rises.
+The average velocity change evaluates the average change of the robot's velocity between two consecutive control iterations.
+Low values of the average velocity, reflecting more accuracy and quality in the control actions.
+As can be seen in Fig. 3(b), as $\delta$ increases the average velocity change decreases, and consequently the accuracy and quality of the controller rises.
+The difference between the highest and lowest value of the average velocity change for the different values of $\delta$ is of more than the 65%.
+As opposed to this, the difference in the extreme values of the right distance (c) and the velocity (d) is around 7% and 3%, respectively, which are not meaningful.
+Thus, a higher number of rules does not improve the average velocity or the average right distance too much, but gets smoother behaviors.

 All the controllers that have been obtained were tested in three simulated environments using the Nomad 200 robot simulation software.
-We have to emphasize that the environments training set is different from the testing set.
-Learning only depends on function SF, which has to be carefully selected, and also on the examples, that must be chosen covering the input space with an adequate granularity (selection of the granularity of the variables is also of high importance).
-None of the environments shown in this paper (figure 4) have been used during the learning process.
+We have to emphasize that the examples training set is different from the environments testing set.

+Learning only depends on function SF, which has to be carefully selected, and also on the examples, that must be chosen covering the input space with an adequate precision (selection of the precision of the variables is also of high importance).
+None of the environments shown in this paper (Fig. 4) has been used during the learning process.

-Figure 4 shows as an example the robot path in three simulated environments for $\delta = 0.06$.
+Fig. 4 shows as an example the robot path in three simulated environments for $\delta = 0.06$ .
 The robot trajectory is represented by circular marks.
 A higher concentration of marks indicates lower velocity.
 The learned controller has 100 rules, the maximum velocity the robot can reach is 61 cm/s, and the reference distance at which the robot should follow the right wall is 51 cm.
 Ten tests have been done for each one of the environments.
-The average values measured for some parameters that reflect the controller performance are shown in table 1.
+The average values measured for some parameters that reflect the controller performance are shown in Table 2.